Avalanche get three goals in third period, dump Oilers

 Nieto got the first one when he took a feed from MacKinnon on an odd-man rush and beat Koskinen at 3:05.
 It was his fifth of the season.
 MacKinnon made it 3-1 just 62 seconds later when he poked in a rebound for his 15th of the season.
 O'Connor finished the flurry with a backhander at 5:37 for the first NHL goal of his career.

-Larsson was given a five-minute major and game misconduct, and with 2:05 left in the power play, Leon Draisaitl took a tripping penalty, giving Colorado a 5-on-3.
-The Avalanche couldn't capitalize on the two-man advantage, but three minutes, after Edmonton killed off both penalties, Kadri beat Koskinen with a shot to the short side at 10:50.
+Larsson was given a five-minute major and a game misconduct, and with 2:05 left in the power play, Leon Draisaitl took a tripping penalty, giving Colorado a five-on-three.
+The Avalanche couldn't capitalize on the two-man advantage, but three minutes after Edmonton killed off both penalties, Kadri beat Koskinen with a shot to the short side at 10:50.

 It was Kadri's eighth of the season.